ManeeshaGee/FOT-Alumni/README.md

 # Alumni-website
-Websites for alumni of faculty of technology, university of Ruhuna.
+Website for alumni of faculty of technology, university of Ruhuna.